Click on the plus sign + for more information

 How do you get enough essential fatty acids?

 The body can synthesize most of the fats it needs from the diet.
 However, two essential fatty acids: linoleic and alpha-linolenic, cannot be synthesized in the body and must be obtained from food.
 These basic fats, found in plant foods, are used to build specialized fats called omega-3 and omega-6 fatty acids.
-You can find omega-3 fatty acids in flaxseeds, walnuts, hempseeds, chia seeds, leafy greens, winter squash and even kiwi.
-You can find and omega-6 fatty acids in avocado, sesame, soy and wheat germ.
+You can find omega-3 fatty acids in flaxseeds, walnuts, hempseeds, chia seeds, berries, kiwi, mangoes, jackfruit, honeydew melon, leafy greens, winter squash, brussels sprouts, and wild rice.
+You can find and omega-6 fatty acids in avocado, flaxseeds, hemp seeds, sesame seeds, pumpkin seeds, sunflower seeds, wheat germ, acai, and soy.
 More information on getting enough essential fatty acids can be found here.

 Is soy healthy?

 It is a common misconception that soy is not healthy, especially for men.
 Organic (non GMO) whole soy foods contain high levels of healthy protein and fiber which helps to reduce bad cholesterol.
 Plus, soy is a much better source of protein for your heart than saturated fat rich animal derived foods.
 If you purchase or consume soy products, make sure they are organic and not genetically modified as soy is the second leading genetically modified crop.
 More information on if soy is healthy can be found here.
 I personally do not consume soy due to its estrogen-like compounds called isoflavones that can disrupt endocrine function in some people, but in my opinion, organic tofu and processed soy products are always a much better choice than animal products both sustainably and healthfully speaking.

 Is it safe to be vegan while pregnant?